-If you can’t get a sales contract which is subject to you buying a new home, you can still ensure a long settlement period so that in that time you have a good chance of finding a new home.
+If you can’t get a sales contract that is subject to you buying a new home, you can still ensure a long settlement period so that in that time, you have a good chance of finding a new home.

-During the contingency period you can also still back out of the sale contract and you don’t have to sell your home if the house hunt doesn’t go well.
+During the contingency period, you can still back out of the sale contract, and you don’t have to sell your home if the house hunt doesn’t go well.